Naatchi/Naatchi/README.md

 ### 🖥️ About Me:
 #### I'm a front-end developer currently studying IT at The Ohio State University.

+- ⚙️ I work with the MineInAbyss project and Wynntils.

 - 🐍 I'm currently working on developing websites and bots.

 - 🐢 Right now I'm learning about more modern website design and implementation concepts.